-We also offer continuing medical education, medical leadership training, and ongoing support to enable providers to keep up to date with the latest evidence-based care.
+During our annual Medical Leadership Conference we offer medical leadership training through didactic sessions, group interactions, discussions, and active problem-solving, in addition to continuing medical education, and ongoing support to enable providers to keep up to date with the latest evidence-based care.

 An adage says, "Tough times don't last, but tough people do."
 Even with vaccines now being distributed, we can't know when the coronavirus pandemic will end.
 We can say with confidence, however, that those in medical leadership positions are committed to building resilience into our clinical leaders to give them the strength necessary to get through this crisis and any other that comes their way.

 If you would like to learn more about building resilience leaders, contact us.
 One of our consultants will be in touch.
 If you're a physician, nurse practitioner, or physician assistant interested in working for an organization dedicated to growing leaders, check out our job board.
 You may find the perfect opportunity.